mmfercoria/MLOps_Predictive_Maintenance/docs/technical_desing.md

 ZenML automatically tracks the full lineage of each pipeline run, including the steps executed, parameters used, models, and artifacts generated.
 This allows for complete reproducibility, making it easy to trace back the origin of models, compare versions, audit experiments, and understand how each output was produced throughout the ML lifecycle.

+### Deployment and Usage

+The model is designed to be deployed in a batch inference setup, where new data is processed at scheduled time intervals.
+Instead of making predictions in real time, the pipeline runs periodically .

+The inference pipeline built with ZenML can be scheduled.
+This allows predictions to be generated automatically without manual intervention, ensuring consistency, traceability, and efficiency in predictive maintenance operations.